Fully Augmented Links in the Thickened Torus: Volume density convergence conjecture

+In this section we discuss volume density of fully augmented links in $\Sp^3$, its spectrum and asymptotic behavior.
 Champanerkar, Kofman and Purcell \cite{CKPgmax} defined volume density of a hyperbolic link in $\Sp^3$ as the ratio of the volume of the link complement to its crossing number, and studied the asymptotic behavior of the volume density for sequences of alternating links which diagrammatically converge to a biperiodic alternating link.
-In this section and the next we discuss volume density of fully augmented links in $\Sp^3$, study its spectrum and asymptotic behavior.

 For a hyperbolic link $L$ in $\Sp^3$, let $\vol(L)$ denote the hyperbolic volume of ${\rm S}^3 - L$.
-Let $\voct \approx 3.6638$ be the volume of an regular ideal octahedron and $\vtet \approx 1.0149$ be the volume of a regular ideal tetrahedron.
-In this section we assume that all links discussed are hyperbolic.
+In this section we assume that all links discussed below are hyperbolic.

 \begin{define} Let $L$ be a fully augmented link in $\Sp^3$ with or without half-twists.
 The \emph{volume density of $L$} is defined to be the ratio of the volume of $L$ and the number of augmentations, i.e. $\vol(L)/a(L)$ where $a(L)$ is the number of augmentations of the link $L$.
 We similarly define the volume density of a fully augmented link in $T^2 \times I$. \end{define}